paul-hammant/tbd/content/branch-by-abstraction/index.md

 If on a real branch, the casual restart of the paused initiative is missing.
 There's possibly an exponential cost of restart given the elapsed time since the initiative was paused.

+Pause and resume is much more likely in an enterprise development organization that does not have limitless coffers.

+### Cancellation of a project is still cheap

-In the case of abandonment, a real branch is cheaper, but the abstraction is only incrementally more expensive to delete.
-Besides pause and resume are much more likely in an enterprise development organization that does not have limitless coffers.
+In the case of abandonment, deleting a real long running feature branch is cheaper, but deletion of a branch by abstraction *thing* is only incrementally more expensive.

 ## History